 This is Senator Lugar’s second Chancellor’s Medallion.
 He received his first from Chancellor Charles R. Bantz on the occasion of IUPUI’s 40th Anniversary.

-built and would grow in the heart of Indianapolis . . .
-A number of diverse educational institutions could be united to provide a central focus and a large institution that would attract national and international recognition".
-With the combined efforts of community leaders and the presidents of Indiana University and Purdue University, Lugar’s dream for a downtown university was conceived in the formation of IUPUI.
+As mayor of Indianapolis from 1968 to 1976, Mr. Lugar championed the creation of a university in downtown Indianapolis.
+With the combined efforts of community leaders and the presidents of Indiana University and Purdue University, Mr. Lugar’s dream for a downtown university was realized with the establishment of IUPUI.

-In 1977, Lugar was elected state senator for Indiana.
-He held his position for 6 terms, becoming the longest-serving senator in Indiana’s history.
-Lugar exercised leadership on critical issues such as food security, nuclear non-proliferation, energy independence, and free trade.
-After leaving the Senate, Lugar created a nonprofit organization, The Lugar Center, that specializes in the policy areas he pursued while in office.
+In 1976, Mr. Lugar was elected United States senator in Indiana.
+He held his position for six terms, becoming the longest-serving senator in Indiana’s history.
+Mr. Lugar exercised leadership on critical issues such as food security, nuclear non-proliferation, energy independence, and free trade.
+After leaving the Senate, Mr. Lugar created a nonprofit organization, The Lugar Center, which specializes in the policy areas he pursued while in office.

-Lugar also serves as a Professor of Practice and Distinguished Scholar at the School of Global and International Studies at Indiana University.
+Mr. Lugar serves as a professor of practice and Distinguished Scholar at the Hamilton Lugar School of Global and International Studies at Indiana University.
 He is also a co-chair of the IU International Advisory Committee.
-The Richard G. Lugar Center for Renewable Energy is located on IUPUI’s campus housed in the Purdue School of Engineering & Technology.
+The Richard G. Lugar Center for Renewable Energy is located on IUPUI’s campus and housed in the Purdue School of Engineering & Technology.